operasoftware/devopera/articles/_posts/2015-05-26-drum-sounds-webaudio.md

         Tone.Transport.start();
     };

-    sampleLoader('/hihat.wav', context, play);
+    sampleLoader('./hihat.wav', context, play);

 In this code, `Tone.Transport` is the interface to the `Tone.js` [timing library](https://github.com/TONEnoTONE/Tone.js/wiki/Transport).
 We set a tempo for our loop using the `bpm` property — here 120 beats per minute.
 The `Transport.setInterval` method is used to schedule repeating events.
 We can think of it as working like a regular `setInterval` but for scheduling of events relative to the audio clock.
 The time value passed to `Transport.setInterval` can be expressed, as here, in a musical way rather than in seconds. `4n` means 4 beats to the bar, `2n is two beats` and `8t` creates eighth-note triplets on the hi-hat.
 The value is converted into seconds and passed in as the `time` parameter to our `trigger` methods, so we don’t need to modify our code to work with this library.

 Finally, we call the `play` method when the hi-hat sample has loaded, which starts our loop.
+We haven't loaded `Tone.js` into this page, so if you're following along in the console, try the code [on the demo site](https://chrislo.github.io/drum_synthesis/).

 ## Conclusion